fltk/fltk/README.MSWindows.txt

     3.5   Testing FLTK
     3.6   Installing FLTK
     3.7   Creating new Projects
-  4   HOW TO BUILD FLTK USING VISUAL STUDIO 2010
+  4   HOW TO BUILD FLTK USING VISUAL STUDIO 2010 OR LATER
     4.1   Prerequisites
     4.2   Downloading and Unpacking
     4.3   Configuring FLTK